-Digital devices are ubiquitous and their use in chain-of-evidence investigations is crucial.
-Today’s smoking gun is more likely to be a laptop or a phone than it is a more literal weapon.
+Digital devices are ubiquitous, and their use in chain-of-evidence investigations is crucial.
+Today’s smoking gun is more likely to be a laptop or a phone than a more literal weapon.
 Whether such a device belongs to a suspect or victim, the vast swathes of data these systems contain could be all an investigator needs to put together a case.

-That said, retrieving that data in a secure, efficient, and lawful manner is not always a simple endeavor.
-Investigators are increasingly relying upon new digital forensics tools to assist them.
+That said, retrieving that data securely, efficiently, and lawfully is not always a simple endeavor.
+As a result, investigators rely on new digital forensics tools to assist them.

-Digital forensics tools can fall into many different categories, some of which include database forensics, disk and data capture, email analysis, file analysis, file viewers, internet analysis, mobile device analysis, network forensics, and registry analysis.
-Many tools fulfill more than one function simultaneously, and a significant trend in digital forensics tools are “wrappers”—one that packages hundreds of specific technologies with different functionalities into one overarching toolkit.
+Digital forensics tools can fall into many different categories, including database forensics, disk and data capture, email analysis, file analysis, file viewers, internet analysis, mobile device analysis, network forensics, and registry analysis.
+In addition, many tools fulfill more than one function simultaneously, and a significant trend in digital forensics tools are “wrappers”—one that packages hundreds of specific technologies with different functionalities into one overarching toolkit.

-New tools are developed every day, both as elite government-sponsored solutions and basement hacker rigs.
+New tools are developed daily, both as elite government-sponsored solutions and basement hacker rigs.
 The recipe for each is a little bit different.
-Some of these go beyond simple searches for files or images, and delve into the arena of cybersecurity, requiring network analysis or cyber threat assessment.
+Some of these go beyond simple searches for files or images and delve into the arena of cybersecurity, requiring network analysis or cyber threat assessment.
 When there is a tool for everything, the most pressing question is which one to use.

-Below, ForensicsColleges has collected some of the best tools for digital forensics and cybersecurity.
+Below, ForensicsColleges has collected some of the best digital forensics and cybersecurity tools.
 In selecting from the wide range of options, we considered the following criteria:

 Autopsy runs background jobs in parallel so that even if a full search takes hours, a user will know within minutes whether targeted keywords have been found.
-Investigators working with multiple devices can create a central repository through Autopsy that will flag phone numbers, email addresses, or other relevant data points.
+In addition, investigators working with multiple devices can create a central repository through Autopsy that will flag phone numbers, email addresses, or other relevant data points.

-Developed by the same team that created The Sleuth Kit, a library of command line tools for investigating disk images, Autopsy is an open source solution, available for free in the interests of education and transparency.
-The latest version is written in Java, and it is currently only available for Windows.
+Developed by the same team that created The Sleuth Kit, a library of command line tools for investigating disk images, Autopsy is an open-source solution, available for free in the interests of education and transparency.
+Unfortunately, the latest version is written in Java, and it is currently only available for Windows.

 CAINE offers a full-scale forensic investigation platform designed to incorporate other tools and modules into a user-friendly graphic interface.
-Its interoperable environment is designed to assist investigators in all four stages of an investigation: preservation, collection, examination, and analysis.
-It comes with dozens of pre-packaged modules (Autopsy, listed above, is among them).
+Its interoperable environment is intended to assist investigators in all four stages of an investigation: preservation, collection, examination, and analysis.
+In addition, it comes with dozens of pre-packaged modules (Autopsy, listed above, is among them).
 Developed on Linux, the tool is entirely open source and available for free.

 The tool can be used to investigate hard drives and volatile memory and create reports about system and user activity on the device in question.
 The DFF was developed with the three main goals of modularity (allowing for changes to the software by developers), scriptability (allowing for automation), and genericity (keeping the operating-system agnostic to help as many users as possible).
 The software is available for free on GitHub.

 Initially a product of Mandiant, but later taken over by FireEye, a cybersecurity firm, Redline is a freeware tool that provides endpoint security and investigative capabilities to its users.
-It is mainly used to perform memory analysis and look for signs of infection or malicious activity, but it can also be used to collect and correlate data around event logs, the registry, running processes, file system metadata, web history, and network activity.
+It is mainly used to perform memory analysis and look for infection or malicious activity signs.
+Still, it can also be used to collect and correlate data around event logs, the registry, running processes, file system metadata, web history, and network activity.

 Offering much more technical and under-the-hood capability than most digital forensics investigations necessitate, Redline has more applications in cybersecurity and other tech-driven criminal behavior where a granular analysis is critical.
 Redline currently only functions on Windows-based systems, but it is regularly updated by FireEye for optimum performance and can be downloaded for free on the FireEye website.

-Wireshark is the world’s most-used network protocol analysis tool, implemented by governments, private corporations, and academic institutions across the world.
+Wireshark is the world’s most-used network protocol analysis tool, implemented by governments, private corporations, and academic institutions worldwide.
 As the continuation of a project that began in 1998, Wireshark lets a user see what is happening on a network at the microscopic level.
 By capturing network traffic, users can then scan for malicious activity.

 Captured network data can be viewed on a graphical user interface on Windows, Linux, OSx, and several other operating systems.
 The data can be read from Ethernet Bluetooth, USB, and several others, while the output can be exported to XML, PostScript, CSV, or plain text.

-Wireshark’s applications remain primarily in cybersecurity, but there are digital forensics investigation applications as well.
+Wireshark’s applications remain primarily in cybersecurity, but there are digital forensics investigation applications.
 Less about the smoking gun than the breadcrumb trail, Wireshark can point an investigator in the direction of malicious activity so that it can be tracked down and investigated.